Steps to Build an SSL Certificate Trust Chain

 Overview

-1. Your SSL Certificate
+1. Your SSL certificate at the top.

 Example Chain File Format